 I. Under terms of the CSU-AAUP contract specified minimum credit hours of faculty load must be reassigned for research for each semester.
 All members of the bargaining unit are eligible to apply.
 No individual may be awarded more than six (6) credit hours of reassigned time for one semester.
 The term "research" is intended to be broadly interpreted.
-(See definition of Faculty Scholarship under University Policy and Procedures in Faculty Handbook).
+(See Definition of Faculty Scholarship under Creative Activity, Professional Development, and Research Protocols in the Faculty Handbook).